 The level design is largely linear, with occasional branching paths that typically lead to dead ends containing minor treasures.
 While some areas introduce multi-layered structures, the majority of environments feel straightforward and somewhat uninspired, lacking memorable landmarks or visual flair to make exploration truly engaging.
 Occasionally, some levels feature basic box-pushing puzzles, adding a slight touch of environmental interaction.

-The graphics are okay, especially the characters and animations are good, but the environments and dungeons look empty, repetitive, and lack detail.
+The graphics are okay, especially the characters, animations, and skits are well designed, but the environments and dungeons look empty, repetitive, and lack detail.
 Previous Tales games (e.g., Tales of Abyss) look better, even though it was developed for the previous platform (Playstation 2).
 There are also noticeable pop-ins at short distances, especially in places with many objects, such as cities.
 On the other hand, loading times for fast travel and saving are very fast.
 Furthermore, a quick save is possible at any time (unlike in Tales of Vesperia).

 The music is not very memorable, although Milla has cool battle music.
 However, some tracks in certain areas even become annoying after a while, making them hard to listen to for extended periods.

-Overall, Tales of Xillia delivers a compelling main story with regular narrative peaks, supported by a memorable cast of protagonists and well-developed antagonists.
+Overall, Tales of Xillia delivers a compelling story with fun dialogues and narrative peaks, supported by a memorable cast of well-developed protagonists and antagonists.
 The optional side quests, while structurally simple, contribute to meaningful character development and enrich the world.
-That said, the game's production values — music, visuals, art direction, and level design — are only decent, but not particularly impressive by genre standards.
+That said, the game's production values — music, environments, and level design — are decent, but not particularly impressive by genre standards.
 The combat and progression systems are functional and mostly fun, but lack depth in terms of strategic decision-making.
 In addition, certain mechanics are easy to exploit, which undermines the challenge in parts.
 Despite these shortcomings, Tales of Xillia stands out as a strong entry in the series.